sumitgrg24325/JAVA_LAB/LAB_4/readme.md

 These are the packages that are defined by the user.
 First we create a directory myPackage (name should be same as the name of the package).
 Then create the MyClass inside the directory with the first statement being the package names.

 ## Advantages of Java Package
-* Java package is used to categorize the classes and interfaces so that they can be easily maintained.
+* Java package is used to categorize the classes & interfaces so that they can be easily maintained.

 * Java package provides access protection.